 - Members of the Campus Community who engage in expressive activities in permitted outdoor areas may do so freely, spontaneously, and contemporaneously as long as the conduct is lawful, in accordance with laws applicable to conduct and activities on Wallace Community College property, and does not materially and substantially disrupt the functioning of the College or infringe upon the rights of others to engage in expressive activities.
 A member of the Campus Community or a Student Organization can sponsor an outdoor expressive activity by completing the Expressive Activity Request form by clicking this link (Expressive Activity Request).
-The Director of Student and Campus Services on the Wallace Campus or Coordinator of Student Services on the Sparks Campus serve as the approval authority for outdoor Expressive Activities.
+The Student Life Coordinator on the Wallace Campus or Coordinator of Student Services on the Sparks Campus serve as the approval authority for outdoor Expressive Activities.

-- To appeal any denial of the Expressive Activities, the sponsor must appeal in writing to the Dean of Student Affairs and Sparks Campus.
+- To appeal any denial of the Expressive Activities, the sponsor must appeal in writing to the Dean of Student Success and Sparks Campus.
 The Dean will investigate the rationale for the denial and provide a ruling on the appeal within ten business days.
 If the sponsor disagrees with the Dean's ruling, the sponsor can make a final appeal to the President or his/her designee in writing.
 This written appeal must expressly state the grounds of such an appeal based on the Dean's ruling within seven working days of receiving this ruling.
 Appealing to the President or his/her designee is the final step of the Expressive Activities appeal process.